nairobi-graphql-meetup/graphql-python-example/README.md

 This project demostrates how to implement GraphQL in Python using Graphene.
 For simplicity we will be using [nameko](https://github.com/nameko/nameko) as an example, but you can get rid of `service.py` and use a web framework of choice.

-The project contains three models, one named `Department`, `Role` and another named `Employee`.
+The project contains two models, one named `Department` and another named `Employee`.

 Getting started